beniza/bible_dictionary_translator/README.md

 ## Purpose

 The Bible Dictionary Translator facilitates the translation of Greek New Testament terms and their definitions to Malayalam.
-It aims to bridge the language gap for Malayalam-speaking theological students, scholars, and Bible readers by providing accurate, culturally appropriate translations of Biblical terminology.
+It aims to bridge the language gap for Mothertongue Bible Translators by providing accurate, culturally appropriate translations of Biblical terminology.

 ## Features